-Coupling specifically domain decomposition and a posteriori error estimates has also recently been addressed by Rev et al. in [42, 43].
-Here, the case of the linear elasticity problem approximated by the finite element method in combination with non-overlapping domain decomposition method such as the finite element tearing and interconnecting (FETI, see [20]) or Balancing Neumann-Neumann (BDD, see [34] and [12] for the case of mixed finite elements) have been studied.
+Coupling specifically domain decomposition and a posteriori error estimates has also recently been addressed in [43, 44].
+Here, the case of the linear elasticity problem approximated by the finite element method in combination with non-overlapping domain decomposition method such as the finite element tearing and interconnecting (FETI, see [20]) or Balancing Neumann-Neumann (BDD, see [35] and [12] for the case of mixed finite elements) have been studied.
 The authors derive both upper and lower bounds for the overall error, and the discretization and the domain decomposition error components are distinguished, which leads to an a posteriori stopping criterion.
-One crucially uses here the nature of the domain decomposition algorithm, where 1) a $H_0^1(\Omega)$ conforming potential solution is provided at each step, given by the subdomain problems with the Dirichlet condition on the interface; 2) simultaneously, an auxiliary variable with coinciding normal fluxes on the interface results from the subdomain Neumann problems.
-Thus, an $\mathbf{H}(\operatorname{div}, \Omega)$ -conforming flux can be easily reconstructed at each step, and the a posteriori methodology in the spirit of Prager-Synge [39] applies, cf. Ladevèze and Pelle [31], Repin [41], or the recent developments in [19].
-This, unfortunately, only seems to be possible in the simultaneous presence of subdomain problems with two types (Dirichlet and Neumann) interface conditions solved at each DD iteration.
-Actually, the potential reconstruction s_h^k of Concept 4.5 and the equilibrated flux reconstruction $\boldsymbol{\sigma}{h}^{k}$ of Concept 4.6 are our key tools.
+One crucially uses here the nature of the domain decomposition algorithm, where 1) an $H_0^1(\Omega)$ -conforming potential solution is provided at each step, given by the subdomain problems with the Dirichlet condition on the interface; 2) simultaneously, an auxiliary variable with coinciding normal fluxes on the interface results from the subdomain Neumann problems, so that an $\mathbf{H}(\operatorname{div}, \Omega)$ -conforming flux can be easily reconstructed at each step.
+Then the a posteriori methodology in the spirit of Prager-Synge [40] applies, cf. Ladevèze and Pelle [32], Repin [42], or the recent developments in [19].
+This, unfortunately, only seems to be possible in the simultaneous presence of subdomain problems with two types (Dirichlet and Neumann) interface conditions solved at each DD iteration, which is not the case here.
+To overcome this, our key tools will be the potential reconstruction s_h^k of Concept 4.5 and the equilibrated flux reconstruction $\boldsymbol{\sigma}{h}^{k}$ of Concept 4.6.

-In this contribution, we are interested in domain decomposition algorithms where on the interfaces, neither the conformity of the flux nor that of the potential is preserved.
+In this contribution, we are interested in general domain decomposition algorithms where on the interfaces, neither the conformity of the flux nor that of the potential is preserved.
 To exemplify our ideas, we treat (optimized) Schwarz methods with Robin transmission conditions, but any other DD approach can be treated, including Ventcell transmission conditions.
-We focus on mixed finite element discretizations in the subdomains and extend the approaches from [30, 47, 2, 48] on a posteriori error estimates in mixed methods with exact linear algebra (leading to mass conservation and flux continuity) and in particular the approach from [38] for a posteriori error estimates in mixed methods without flux continuity.
+We focus on mixed finite element discretizations in the subdomains and extend the approaches from [2, 31, 48, 49] on a posteriori error estimates in mixed methods with exact linear algebra (leading to mass conservation and flux continuity) and in particular the approach from [39] for a posteriori error estimates in mixed methods without flux continuity.
 We first build a flux reconstruction that is globally $\mathbf{H}(\operatorname{div}, \Omega)$ -conforming and locally conservative in each mesh element.
 In a first stage, a simple coarse balancing problem, with one unknown per interface and two unknowns (in two space dimensions) per each subdomain boundary lying in $\partial\Omega$, is solved.
-Then we adopt the construction of [38, Section 3.5.2] and solve a local Neumann problem in a band around the interfaces in each subdomain by the mixed finite element method.
-Finally, two $H_0^1(\Omega)$ -conforming potential reconstructions are built.
-One is standard relying on the averaging operator \mathcal{I}{av} following [1, 29, 8], whereas the other introduces weights on the interfaces whose goal is to separate the DD and the discretization components.
+Then we adopt the construction of [39, Section 3.5.2] and solve a local Neumann problem in a band around the interfaces in each subdomain by the mixed finite element method.
+Finally, two H^1 (subdomain)-conforming potential reconstructions are built.
+One is standard relying on the averaging operator \mathcal{I}{av} following [1, 8, 30], whereas the other introduces weights on the interfaces whose goal is to separate the DD and the discretization components.